Charles Warren: Second Boer War

-On the outbreak of the Boer War in 1899, he returned to the colours to command the 5th Division of the South African Field Force.
+On the outbreak of the Second Boer War in November 1899, he returned to the colours to command the 5th Division of the South African Field Force.
 The decision to give command to Warren was surprising.
-By then, Warren was 59 years old, was said to have a "disagreeable temper", had little recent experience leading troops in battle and did not get along with his superior, General Sir Redvers Buller.
+By then, Warren was 59 years old, was said to have a "disagreeable temper", had little experience leading troops in battle and did not get along with his superior, General Sir Redvers Buller.

 In January 1900, Warren bungled the second attempted relief of Ladysmith, which was a west flanking movement over the Tugela River.
 At the Battle of Spion Kop, on 23–24 January 1900, he had operational command, and his failures of judgment, delay and indecision despite his superior forces culminated in the disaster.
 Farwell highlighted Warren's fixation with the army's oxen and his view that Hlangwane Hill was the key to Colenso.
 Farwell suggested Warren was "perhaps the worst" of the British generals in the Boer War and certainly the most "preposterous".
 He was described by Redvers Buller in a letter to his wife as "a duffer", responsible for losing him "a great chance".

-Warren was recalled to Britain in August 1900 and never again commanded troops in the field.
+Warren was recalled to Britain in August 1900 and never again commanded troops.
 He was, however, appointed Honorary Colonel of the 1st Gloucestershire Royal Engineers (Volunteers) in November 1901, promoted general in 1904 and became Colonel-Commandant of the Royal Engineers in 1905.
 A book by South African author Owen Coetzer attempted "in a small way to vindicate him" for his Boer War actions.